 You might want to bring some.
 Although there are many cypress and pecan trees along the river, often the summer sun can become overwhelming.
 A hat, an umbrella, a tarp, if it's not too crowded, even a 10x10 canopy down on the river or at the campsite can be very helpful mid-day.
 Apply sunscreen too.
 Dehydration can happen quickly.
 Keep a water bottle handy.
 Stay hydrated.
 Don't bring glass or Styrofoam containers to the river.
 Pick up your and other's trash!
 Keep our rivers clear and clean.

-Every fall, about Thanksgiving or early December, the cypress trees on the Frio turn a bright burnt orange.
+Every fall, around Thanksgiving or early December, the cypress trees on the Frio turn a bright burnt orange.
 If you are on top of Old Baldy or a highway pass, you can see a ribbon of color that meanders up and down the Frio canyon.

 There are none these.
 Know your risks.
 Pay attention to where the water flows.
 Know where it's deep.
 Know what lies below the surface.
 Wear a life jacket.
 Watch children closely.
 Watch out for others.
 Don't swim alone.
 Then try floating on your back.
 Paddle across the current.
 Tread some water.
 Bring some goggles, fins, or water guns.
 Learn by having fun.